Autumnnus/e-commerce-api/README.md

-# E-Commerce API (Under Progress)
+# E-Commerce API (Version 1)

 This is a RESTful API for an e-commerce platform built using Java Spring Boot.
 The project allows users to browse products, place orders, manage inventory, and handle customer and seller data.
 It supports essential e-commerce functionalities such as product categorization, reviews, order management, and user authentication.

 ## Features

 - **User Management**:
     - Supports both customers and sellers.
     - Customers can manage their orders and loyalty points.
     - Sellers can manage their products, inventory, and orders.

 - **Product Management**:
     - Product catalog with support for categories and product variants.
     - Sellers can add, update, and delete products.
     - Customers can leave reviews and ratings for products.

 - **Order Management**:
     - Customers can place, update, and track orders.
     - Sellers can process and update order statuses.

 - **Payment Integration**:
     - Customers can choose from various payment methods.

 - **Admin Dashboard**:
     - Admin users can view reports and manage users, products, and orders.

 ## Technologies